Digital-Preservation-Finland/siptools-workshop-2019/exercise-6-free-package-creation.rst

     for digitally signing the submission information package.

 compress
-    for wrapping the created submission information package directory to a TAR file.
+    for wrapping the created submission information package directory into a TAR file.

 Evaluation
 ----------